preethig209/GitTraining/Readme.txt

 Hello

 This is for training purpose.
 This session covers the basic idea of Git.
+Presented by QA team.